 Compliance with US Privacy Regulations when Using Health Records Data for Real World Evidence Purposes

+David Vulcano, LCSW, MBA, CIP, RAC, FACRP

 Introduction

 Electronic health records can be used in research for many purposes, such as improving protocol design and feasibility; as a synthetic control arm to a clinical trial in which placebo controls would be unethical; and as raw material for artificial intelligence and machine learning engines to develop algorithms for various prediction and prevention reasons, replicating previous studies and other reasons.
-While there are benefits, researchers are reminded that they are being entrusted with some of people’s most private and sensitive information.
+While there are benefits to electronic health records, researchers are reminded that they are being entrusted with some of people’s most private and sensitive information.
 The research use of health care records in the United States is protected by a wide variety of regulations.
 Concerning privacy and security of the regulations, at the federal level there primarily is the Health Insurance Portability and Accountability Act of 1996, (HIPAA) codified primarily in 45CFR164 (to which health care providers subject to the law are called “Covered Entities”) as well as the lesser-known Confidentiality Of Substance Use Disorder Patient Records codified at 42CFR2 (also known as “SAMHSA Part 2”).
 There are also a wide variety of state regulations that provide additional privacy protections, especially surrounding behavioral health conditions and HIV status.
-While the privacy regulations govern all use and disclosure of protected health information, there are also additional regulations surrounding the secondary use of data for research purposes (specifically 45CFR46, also known as the “Common Rule”).
-While the Common Rule technically applies only to federally funded research, many institutions apply the same principles and criteria consistently across all data research, regardless of funding source.
-Unlike HIPAA, which only governs the use of protected health information, the Common Rule protects the private identifiable information about any human subject of the research, noting that oftentimes the subject of the research may be employees, providers or other non-patient individuals affiliated with the health system.
-This article is intended to describe some high level obligations to which health systems must adhere in order to support the secondary use of their data.
+While the privacy regulations govern all use and disclosure of protected health information, there are also additional regulations that surround the secondary use of data for research purposes (specifically 45CFR46, also known as the “Common Rule”).
+While the Common Rule technically applies only to federally funded research, many institutions apply the same principles and criteria consistently across all data research, regardless of the funding source.
+Unlike HIPAA, which only governs the use of protected health information, the Common Rule protects the private identifiable information about any human subject of the research, noting that oftentimes the subject(s) of the research may be employees, providers or other non-patient individuals affiliated with the health system.
+This article describes some high-level obligations to which health systems must adhere in order to support the secondary use of their data.
 Sponsors and other researchers should be aware of these obligations when writing protocols and establishing budgets that are sufficient to cover the activity(ies).

 Common Misuse of the Word “De-identified”

 All too often, a health system will be presented with protocols and/or contracts that state something to the effect that, “the data will be de-identified prior to sending it to the Sponsor”.
 When it pertains to data governed by HIPAA, the word “de-identified” takes on a regulatory definition over and above what the scientific and/or vernacular definition entails.
 Specifically, for protected health information to be considered “de-identified”, HIPAA’s “safe harbor” for de-identification requires the removal of 18 specific data elements from the data.* Similarly, the description “limited data set” also takes on regulatory meaning over and above the scientific and/or vernacular use.
-Specifically, to be qualified as a Limited Data Set under HIPAA requires certain criteria to be met and not just limited in the manner of being narrow or finite.
+In essence, unlike using the dictionary definition of the word “limited” to define a dataset as one that is restricted in size or amount, to be qualified as a Limited Data Set under HIPAA requires certain criteria to be met.
 See Table 1 and Figure 1 for more information on the HIPAA definitions of these terms.

 Table 1: De-identified Data Set and HIPAA Limited Data Set